No one is too young for a library membership!

 Both are relaxed sessions led by library staff with singing, stories and the chance to meet other families in your area.
 All are welcome – mums, dads, grandparents, carers and childminders.
 There’s no need to book and sessions are free – just join in!
 We run regular term-time sessions at many of our libraries.
 Check our events page to see when they are running near you.

-The Glass Box at Taunton library hosts #SwitchSaturday sessions three times a month for children to play games like Mario Party or Mario Kart on our Nintendo Switch.
+The Glass Box at Taunton library hosts #SwitchSaturday sessions twice a month for children to play games like Mario Party or Mario Kart on our Nintendo Switch.
 There’s no need to book, just come along and join in.

 Our staff are on hand to help explain the games and controllers, and make sure everyone takes turns.
 We ask that you remain on site while they play, but it’s a great opportunity to grab a drink and a snack from the Library Café or pick up some new books while they play.